 The Orion capsule is not designed to land on the Moon.
 Instead, for Artemis III and subsequent lunar surface missions, astronauts will need to transfer to a separate spacecraft, known as the Human Landing System (HLS), for lunar descent and ascent.
 In April 2020, NASA awarded contracts for the first phase of HLS design and development to three companies: Blue Origin, Dynetics, and SpaceX.
 In April 2021, it selected SpaceX for further development and demonstration.
-Blue Origin and Dynetics protested that selection to the Government Accountability Office.
+The Government Accountability Office denied bid protests by Blue Origin and Dynetics in late July 2021.
+Some policymakers have argued for selection of a second competitor (e.g., see S. 1260, Section 2614).